 What prop should I try?

-Quick answer: Poi are a solid first prop because they’re easy to DIY, they’re well codified, many people have made extremely clear video tutorials for them, and they’ll teach you body awareness and timing skills that will cross-transfer to nearly any other prop.
+Quick answer: Poi are a great first prop because they’re easy to DIY out of socks and beans, they have the best codified terminology and largest body of extremely well made online video tutorials for beginners, and they’ll teach you body awareness and timing skills that will cross-transfer to nearly any other prop.
 If you’re not sure what you want, start there and they’ll enable you to branch out later.

 - You might find that you achieve flow state much better with a particular prop, and this can be a huge motivator.
 If you like asymmetric shapes, you may prefer rope dart or fans, while if you like symmetric shapes, you may prefer staff or hoop.
-If you enjoy feeling a lot of inertia or you come from a partner dance background, you might really enjoy dragonstaff.
-If you need to see results immediately to stay motivated, you might get farther starting with a single-wield prop, like staff, instead of a dual-wield prop, like poi.
+If you like timing based puzzles, you may enjoy rope-based props like poi and dart.
+If you enjoy feeling a lot of inertia or you come from a partner dance background, you will probably enjoy dragonstaff.
+If your motivation level depends on immediate gratification, you may get further starting with a single-wield prop, like staff, instead of a dual-wield prop, like poi.